ComplexPlane/rolledout-devblog/10/blog11.md

 You get hit _way_ further away from the platform than you would expect!
 What could the game be doing?
 Is it just some weird bug or edge case that we don't care about, or is it illustrating something relevant?

+## SMB Continuous Collision Detection Theory

-I had a theory, and an idea for one more test stage which might help prove it.
+I had a theory for this behavior, and an idea for one more test stage which might help prove it.
 Rather than showing you a long video, a couple simple 2D diagrams should describe it more easily.

 ![projection theory diagram](project.png)